barryclark/jekyll-now/_posts/2021-10-08-statically-typed-reading-from-fixed-size-buffer.md

 comments_id: 29
 ---

-At work I am currently getting into embedded programming with C. And while there are some things I learned to appreciate about the simplicity of C, two of the things I really miss are templates and serious type safety.
-The constant need for fiddling with arrays of bytes and reinterpreting their contents made me wonder if there is a neat way of doing it in C++.
-This, of course, gives me an excuse to work out my C++ template metaprogramming muscles, which have atrophied somewhat.
+I am currently getting into embedded programming with C at work and while there are some things I learned to appreciate about the simplicity of C, two of the things I really miss are generics and stricter type safety.
+I wondered if C++ can offer a safer way of reading types from arrays of bytes.
+This, of course, gives me an excuse to work out my C++ template metaprogramming muscles, which have atrophied a little.

 # API Goal
-Let's say I have fixed size array of 8 bytes, and I want to read the first two bytes as a `int16_t`, the next four bytes a an `int32_t` and the next two bytes as `uint16_t` again.
+I want to provide an API that allows us to copy elements from a buffer using static types and compile time bounds checking.
+Let's take a look at a concrete example: say I have a fixed size array of 8 bytes, and I want to read the first two bytes as an `int16_t`, the next four bytes as an `int32_t`, and the final two bytes as an `uint16_t`.
 How can I express this intuitively in C++17?
 Here's what I came up with:

 ```c++
 uint8_t buf[] = /* an array with compile-time known size*/